 As someone who drinks a lot of wine, I’d like to offer three suggestions to help with your understanding of this mysterious nectar.

-– okay, I realize this may have a controversial insinuation.
+1. Drink more – okay, I realize this may have a controversial insinuation.
 I’m not encouraging abuse, I’m encouraging “practicing.”
 The best way to learn anything is keep at it.
 Go wine tasting, host wine parties, order wine with dinner.
 The more you try, the better your palate will get and you will notice the “subtle hints of cranberry and tobacco” that you used to read in wine tasting notes.

 2. Drink new – I am an advocate for trying something new.
 Life is too short to drink the same wine every day.
 Explore, experiment, enjoy; with over 700 wineries in Washington, you can try something new every day for over 2 years before moving on to California or even France and Italy.
 Get out of your rut of buying 14 Hands or Kendall Jackson Chardonnay and expand your tastes.